Every business wants to generate leads. But lead generation is hard. And it’s especially hard to do consistently.

 ABM gets rid of that problem by flipping things around: Your marketing is targeted to find your ideal clients – and it’s tailored specifically to each account.
 It works because it:

 Hits a pre-qualified audience.
 You identify the traits of accounts that make for great clients; you’re not wasting time on misaligned prospects.

 Allows for your message to be personalized.
 Because they’re so targeted, ABM campaigns can include personalization (first name, company name, location, etc.) in messaging components like emails, landing pages, and even videos.

 Incorporates multiple touch points.
 Once you’ve selected your ideal accounts, you can engage them with consistent marketing to drive conversions.

 This is the equivalent of fishing in a stocked pond with only the types and sizes of fish you are interested in catching.

 So, how should you run an ABM campaign to generate consistent leads?

-We’ve outlined ABM campaigns in more detail before, but here’s a quick overview:
+Our B2B marketing agency has outlined ABM campaigns in more detail before, but here’s a quick overview: